Live

 I walk in.
 The doctor asks “so, how have you been?”
 I give a vague summary based on whatever I can remember from the past few weeks.
 The doctor nods, maybe adjusts a dose, maybe doesn’t, and we’re done.
 Fifteen minutes, sometimes twenty if I’m lucky.

 This is not a complaint about my doctor.
 They’re good at what they do.
 The problem is structural.
 Psychiatry runs on short appointments, long gaps between them, and patient self-report from memory.
-And memory — especially the memory of someone whose brain chemistry is literally the thing being treated — is not a reliable tool.
+The U.S. faces a significant shortage of mental health providers, and memory, especially the memory of someone whose brain chemistry is literally the thing being treated, is not a reliable tool.
+This is one of the hardest parts of daily life with bipolar.

 What actually gets lost